Metamorphosis and Metaphor: Makeovers

 The most shallow of metamorphosis tropes is the one that resonated with me when I was younger: what I call the 'makeover' effect, the puberty metaphor.
+They're surface-level changes that conform to an ideal, revealing a lot about cultural identity but nothing about individual identity.
 I think of these metamorphoses as changes that are:

 - seen as a positive change by the audience;